keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

 ## Troubleshooting

 Please note that in case of any errors, the install process might leave some files in an inconsistent state.
-Therefore `keptn install` cannot be executed a second time without `keptn uninstall`.
+Therefore [keptn install](../../reference/cli/#keptn-install) cannot be executed a second time without [keptn uninstall](../../reference/cli/#keptn-uninstall).
 To address a unsuccessful installation:

 1. [Verify the Keptn installation](../../reference/troubleshooting#verifying-a-keptn-installation).